 How the sausage is made.

-tl;drI’m a writer and content designer for Bulb.
+tl;drI’m a content designer for Bulb.
 Current obsessions: error messages and behavioural prompts.

-I write a newsletter about thinking a lot about everything called 100%.
+I write a newsletter about all the moments that make up a life called 100%.

 I maintain a list of the 100 things I like most about living in London.
 It’s a bit neglected these days.

 Ten years experience as a copywriter and creative.
 (See: Game of Thrones exhibition, Lost My Name/Wonderbly content platform, Dyson recruitment narrative game.)

 Five years as a teacher, and three as a business and policy analyst (just for laughs).